Redwing

 There's no mistaking this small member of the thrush family.
-When seen close-up - as in this photograph - the cream-coloured stripe above its eye is very clear.
+When seen close-up - as in the photograph shown on this page - the cream-coloured stripe above its eye is very clear.
 Note also the delicate, red dappling on its flank, just under the wing, which contributes to its name.

 Redwings are usually winter visitors to Britain.
 Few Redwings nest here.
 They feed on invertebrates and, in winter and autumn, berries.